MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Approve-CMApprovalRequest.md

 Accept wildcard characters: False
 ```

-### -WhatIf
+### `-WhatIf`

 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+The cmdlet doesn't make any changes.

 ```yaml
 Type: SwitchParameter